sin5678/inav_cn_wiki/Quick-setup-guide.md

 A proper accelerometer calibration is madnatory if you plan to use GPS-assisted flight moedes (POSHOLD, RTH, WP).
 Please refer to [[Advanced accelerometer calibration|Advanced-accelerometer-calibration]] page for detailed explanation on how to calibrate the accelerometer properly.

 ## Compass calibration
+### Performing the calibration
 Press "Calibrate Magnetometer" button.
 You have 30 seconds to hold the copter in the air and rotate it so that each side (front, back, left, right, top and bottom) points down towards the earth.
 However the algorithm is smart enough to calculate the proper calibration values even if you simply wave the copter in the air for 30 seconds after pressing "Calibrate Magnetometer" button.

+### Verifying that compass is calibrated properly
+Connect the copter to Cleanflight Configurator and observe the attitude values on the "Setup" screen (values of Heading, Pitch and Roll).
+Point your copter's nose North and verify that heading is reading 0 deg.
+Tilt the copter 30 degrees forward, right, left and back while observing the Heading value.
+Value of 0 ged shouldn't change more than several degrees.
+Repeat the process with copter's nose pointing East (heading=90 deg), South (heading=180 deg), West (heading=270 deg).

+If the value is incorrect when copter is level, you likely don't have **align_mag** CLI variable set to proper compass alignment value.
+If heading value is correct when copter is level but drifts when you tilt the copter, then your should re-calibrate the compass.

+Also, remember to set magnetic declination to a proper value on the "Configuration" screen.

+# 3. Setting flight modes